boostkpi/docs.github.io/docs/release-notes/index.md

 1. TOC
 {:toc}

+## August 2024
+### Features
+- **Google Authentication**: Users from enterprises using Google Workspace can now sign in to BoostKPI with their Google accounts, eliminating the need for a BoostKPI-specific password.
+- **ADA Updates**: Users can now view all conversations within an enterprise, not just the ones they created.
+- **Key-pair Authentication for Snowflake**: Key-pair authentication is now supported, allowing Snowflake accounts with two-factor authentication (2FA) to connect with BoostKPI.

+### UI Updates
+- **General Improvements**: CSV uploads now support blank cells and cells containing new lines.
+- **ADA Updates**: Added the ability to duplicate a workspace and updated CSS styles in the FAQ modal.

+## Backend Updates
+- **ADA Conversation Management**: A copy of a conversation will be automatically created if a user wishes to continue in a conversation that they did not originally start.

 ## July 2024
 ### Features
 - **AI Data Analyst Enhancements**: Added support for stored SQL queries in workspace as a way to provide more context.
 Improved function logging in Python and backend for better traceability and debugging.